zillur-av/tusimple-annotation/README.md

 4. Save the project for later use.
 5. Export the annotations in `json` format.

 After annotating all the images and exporting the annotation file, run each cell of `tusimple_annotation.ipynb` to get the dataset in tusimple format.
+Make sure to edit the file location in line 1 and raw_images location in `dictionary` object.

 ## Citation
 If you use our tool, please cite the following the paper as well as  [VIA annotation tool](https://www.robots.ox.ac.uk/~vgg/software/via/)